Island Park, New York: Education

 Island Park is located entirely within the boundaries of the Island Park Union Free School District, which provides education to all children in the Village of Island Park who attend public schools through grade 8.
 Students in grades K-4 attend the Francis X. Hegarty Elementary School, and those in grades 5-8 attend Lincoln Orens Middle School.

 Children in grades 9–12 attend Long Beach High School, which is a part of the Long Beach City School District.

-From circa 1968 to 2008, the Island Park district sent high school students only to West Hempstead High School, operated by the West Hempstead Union Free School District.
-From circa 2008 to 2018, Island Park school district residents had the choice of attending either Long Beach HS or West Hempstead HS.
-In 2018 the Island Park school district stopped paying for Island Park residents to have the West Hempstead choice, and this was effective the 2019-2020 school year.
+From c.1968 to 2008, the Island Park School District sent high school students only to West Hempstead High School, operated by the West Hempstead Union Free School District.
+From c.2008 to 2018, Island Park School District residents had the choice of attending either Long Beach High School or West Hempstead High School.
+In 2018 the Island Park School District stopped paying for Island Park residents to have the West Hempstead choice, effective at the start of the 2019-2020 school year.

 Transportation

 Road

-Major roads within Island Park include Island Parkway, Austin Boulevard, Long Beach Road, and Warwick Road.
-All of which are owned by Nassau County and are maintained by both the Village and County through a shared services agreement.
+Major roads within Island Park include Island Parkway, Austin Boulevard, Long Beach Road, and Warwick Road – all of which are owned by Nassau County and maintained by both the Village and County through a shared services agreement.